openebs/dynamic-localpv-provisioner/docs/quickstart.md

 openebs-ndm-operator-86b6dd687d-4lmpl   1/1     Running   0          6d7h
 ```

-You can provision LocalPV Hostpath volumes using the default `openebs-device` StorageClass.
+You can provision LocalPV Hostpath volumes dynamically using the default `openebs-device` StorageClass.

 <details>
   <summary>Click here if you want to configure your own custom StorageClass.</summary>